-On September 30, 2015, the U.S. Securities and Exchange Commission declared effective our registration statement on Form S-1 (File No. 333-206544), as amended, filed in connection with our initial public offering.
+On September 30, 2015, the SEC declared effective our registration statement on Form S-1 (File No. 333-206544), as amended, filed in connection with our initial public offering.
 Pursuant to the registration statement, we registered the offer and sale of 6,250,000 shares of our common stock with an aggregate offering price of approximately \$43.8 million, as well as the issuance of an additional 704,962 shares of our common stock pursuant to the underwriters' partial exercise of their option to purchase additional shares, for an aggregate offering price of approximately \$4.9 million.
 In total, we issued and sold an aggregate of 6,954,962 shares of our common stock at a price to the public of \$7.00 per share for an aggregate offering price of approximately \$48.7 million.
 The managing underwriters of the offering were Citigroup, Leerink Partners, Oppenheimer & Co. and Cantor Fitzgerald & Co.
 After deducting underwriting discounts and commissions and offering expenses paid or payable by us of \$5.0 million, the aggregate net proceeds from the offering were \$43.7 million.
 No offering expenses were paid or are payable, directly or indirectly, to our directors or officers, to persons owning 10% or more of any class of our equity securities or to any of our affiliates.

 The net proceeds from our initial public offering have been invested in a variety of capital preservation investments, including short-term, investment-grade, interest-bearing instruments and U.S. government securities.
-Following the close of the Company's Phase 1 clinical trial of MRX34, the Company is evaluating strategic alternatives with a goal to enhance stockholder value, including the possibility of a merger or sale of the Company, and has discontinued further research and development activities to reduce operating expenses while it evaluates these opportunities.
-We currently expect to use the remaining net proceeds from our initial public offering primarily for working capital and other general corporate purposes, which include our activities to evaluate and pursue strategic alternatives.
+Following the close of our Phase 1 clinical trial of MRX34, we are evaluating strategic alternatives with a goal to enhance stockholder value, including the possibility of a merger or sale of the Company, and have discontinued further research and development activities to reduce operating expenses while we evaluated these opportunities and focus on completing the Merger.
+We currently expect to use the remaining net proceeds from our initial public offering primarily for working capital and other general corporate purposes, which include our activities to evaluate and pursue strategic alternatives (including the consummation of the Merger).